Congyuwang/Rusty-Bitcoin-Explorer/README.md

 ### Iterate through blocks (in different format) with outpoints connected to outputs

-Iterating to 700000 blocks requires a minimal amount of 32GB memory.
+Iterating to 700000 blocks with outpoints connected to outputs (with input addresses attached) requires a minimal amount of 32GB memory.

 ```rust
 use bitcoin_explorer::{BitcoinDB, FConnectedBlock, SConnectedBlock};